Tungsten: Chemical compounds

 Tungsten forms chemical compounds in oxidation states from −2 to +6.
-Higher oxidation states, always as oxides, are relevant to its terrestrial occurrence and its biological roles, mid-level oxidation states are often associated with metal clusters, and very low oxidation states are typically associated with CO complexes.
+Higher oxidation states, usually as oxides, are relevant to its terrestrial occurrence and its biological roles, mid-level oxidation states are often associated with metal clusters, and very low oxidation states are typically associated with CO complexes.
 The chemistries of tungsten and molybdenum show strong similarities to each other, as well as contrasts with their lighter congener, chromium.
-The relative rarity of tungsten(III), for example, contrasts with the pervasiveness of the chromium(III) compounds.
-The highest oxidation state is seen in tungsten(VI) oxide (WO_{3}).
-Tungsten(VI) oxide is soluble in aqueous base, forming tungstate (WO_{4}^{2−}).
+Simplest tungsten(VI) oxide the trioxide WO3), which is polymeric.
+Tungsten(VI) oxide is soluble in aqueous base, forming tungstate WO_{4}(2-).
 This oxyanion condenses at lower pH values, forming polyoxotungstates.

 The broad range of oxidation states of tungsten is reflected in its various chlorides: